 - Estimated budget identifying the expenses expected to be incurred

 - Unofficial transcript (fellowship recipients will be required to furnish official transcripts)

-The deadline for applications is Friday, May 1, 2020, and successful applicants will be notified by mid-May.
-Grant recipients are expected to submit a written status report and a final report on their grant experience.
+The deadline for applications is 11:59 pm on Monday, May 3, 2021, and successful applicants will be notified by mid-May.
+Grant recipients are expected to submit 2 short, written reports on their experience (mid-way through the summer and on conclusion).